inoxlang/inox/internal/mod/README.md

 Throughout the Inox documentation you may encounter the terms "type checker"/ "type checking", they correspond to the symbolic evaluation phase.

+## Module Execution

+First the risk score is computed, if it's too high a prompt is shown to the user to confirm the execution.

+If the bytecode interpretration is chosen the module is compiled & executed in the bytecode interpreter (VM).
+Otherwise the tree walk interpreter executes the module.
+If debugging is enabled the debugger is attached to the global state just before the execution starts.